anton-kotenko/crdt/README.md

 To deliver updated to frontend websockets may be used (or any alternative technology. e.g. (server-side-events)[https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events/Using_server-sent_events]).

 Frontend connects to any node in cluster (there will be balancer in front of cluster so any node may handle this query).
-CRDT counter code at frontend will guarantee that event if we got outdated message from outdated machine, nohing bad will happen.
+CRDT counter code at frontend will guarantee that event if we got outdated message from outdated machine, nothing bad will happen.

 So requirement: CRDT-counter code should work at both frontend/backend.